 Depression like pain may be the symptom of a deeper problem.
-Depression may be telling us that there is something unfulfilling or even wrong about our lives – that we may need to fundamentally change who we are or how we function in the world.
+Depression may be telling us that there is something unfulfilling about our lives – that we may need to fundamentally change who we are or how we function in the world.
 It may be telling us that we are not using our time wisely and need to change our daily routine.
-Depression may be spiritually based as without any meditation practice or deeper values, the external world will eventually leave us feeling empty, depleted and without any value of our own.
+Depression may be spiritually based as without any meditation practice or deeper values, the external world will eventually leave us feeling empty and without any value of our own.

-What is the treatment for depression?
-First it should be behavioral.
-It should be based upon natural healing, not artificial substances.
+How should we deal with depression?
+It can be addressed by natural healing.
 Anything lacking in prana or the life force cannot in the long run truly raise our spirits.
 We must learn to withdraw from external stimulation and develop our own internal creativity, motivation and discipline.
-Depression may be a sign that you need to detach and move on to a new level of awareness.
-Depression may also hide deeper fears.
-Without challenging our fears, depression may shadow us along with them.
+Depression may be a sign that we need to detach and move on to a new level of awareness.

 To get beyond depression we must take karmic responsibility for who we are.
-We must begin to pursue a life of higher awareness rather than mere personal enjoyment and outer success.
-We must give up the chemical model of behavior and accept that our state of mind is our rooted in our own values, actions and motivations.
-We must stop blaming our bodies, our parents or even our society for who we are.
+We should pursue a life of higher awareness rather than mere personal enjoyment and outer success.
+We should recognize that our state of mind is our rooted in our own values, actions and motivations.
+We must stop blaming our bodies, our parents, or even society for who we are.
 We must empower our inner being.
-Such behavioral changes cannot happen overnight but we can introduce them gradually every day.
+Such behavioral changes cannot happen overnight but we can introduce them gradually.

-There are simple things we can do for depression in Yoga and Ayurveda.
+Simple things we can do for depression in Yoga and Ayurveda

-We can use stimulating aromas or incense like champak, frangipani, camphor, eucalyptus, mint, sage or tulsi, or take herbs like tulsi, brahmi or calamus to clear the mind.
-We can use nasya oils to clear our sinuses or a neti pot to cleanse them in order to bring more prana into the head.
-We can practice pranayama to bring deeper energy to the brain.
-As long as our sinuses and lungs are open and our breath is deep and full it is hard to fall into depression or stay in it.
+Use stimulating aromas or incense like champak, frangipani, camphor, eucalyptus, mint, sage or tulsi, or take herbs like tulsi, brahmi or calamus to clear the mind.
+Use nasya oils to clear our sinuses or a neti pot to cleanse them in order to bring more prana into the head.
+Practice pranayama to bring deeper energy to the brain.
+As long as our sinuses and lungs are open and our breath is deep and full, it is hard to fall into depression.

-We can chant mantras like Hreem, Shreem or Om Namah Shivaya, or whatever we best relate to, or repeat them silently to get our energy moving.
-We can use Ayurvedic herbal teas like tulsi, calamus or brahmi to improve circulation to the brain, or natural calmative herbs like sandalwood oil to the head.
+Chant mantras like Hreem, Shreem or Om Namah Shivaya, or whatever we most relate to, or repeat them silently to get our energy moving.
+Use Ayurvedic herbal teas like tulsi, calamus or brahmi to improve circulation to the brain, or natural calmative herbs like sandalwood oil to the head.

-We can go outdoors into nature, take a hike in the hills, go by the ocean, rivers, or lakes, go swimming, take a yoga asana class.
+Go outdoors into nature, take a hike in the hills, go by the ocean, rivers, or lakes, go swimming, or practice asanas.
 We must move our bodies and our prana.
-We can do inverted poses to draw the energy into the brain.
+Do inverted poses to draw the energy into the brain.

-We should learn to relate to life and the universe through the sky, the waters, the Earth and mountains, trees, flowers and herb s, and all creatures great and small.
+Learn to relate to life and the universe through the sky, the waters, the Earth and mountains, trees, flowers and herbs, and all creatures great and small.
 We must open up our mental horizons to the boundless space of consciousness.
 Only if we give the mind space within itself can it heal itself.
-For this we must be willing to experience the emptiness within, which will eventually fill itself with awareness if we are receptive to it.
+For this, we must be willing to experience the emptiness within, which will eventually fill itself with awareness if we are receptive to it.

-A good cure for depression is to perform service work for others in more difficult life situations than yourself.
+Perform service work for others who are in more difficult life situations than yourself.
 Try also removing the clutter from your room or your house to help remove the clutter from your mind that depression often involves.

-- In more specific Ayurvedic terms, airy Vata dosha types often end up in a deep depression born of debility and nervous exhaustion, though they may also be manic-depressives with many ups and downs.
-They need good nutrition, relaxation, oil massage, tonic herbs like ashwagandha and bala, nervines like jatamamsi and calamus and human company.
+In Ayurvedic terms, airy Vata dosha types can suffer depression born of debility and nervous exhaustion, though they may also have many ups and downs.
+They need good nutrition and regular meals, relaxation, sesame oil massage, tonic herbs like ashwagandha and bala, nervines like jatamamsi and calamus.

-- Watery Kapha dosha types can have chronic heavy depression born of lack of movement, lethargy and overweight.
-They need to be made to move and act physically and mentally.
+Watery Kapha dosha types can develop chronic heavy depression born of lack of movement, lethargy and overweight.
+They need more movement and action physically and mentally.
 They need stronger exercise, pranayama and svedana or steam therapies, and spicy herbs like ginger, cardamom, tulsi and cinnamon to promote digestion and circulation.

-- Fiery Pitta dosha types usually get depressed when they fail to achieve their personal goals or when their efforts are blocked.
+Fiery Pitta dosha types can get depressed when they fail to achieve their personal goals or when their efforts are blocked.
 Depression often goes along with anger.
-They need to cool off and calm down, cultivating forgiveness and compassion, with cooling herb like brahmi, jatamamsi, shankha pushpi, or manduka parni (bacopa).
+They need to cool off and calm down, cultivating forgiveness and compassion, with cooling herb like brahmi, jatamamsi, shankha pushpi, or manduka parni (bacopa), including Brahmi ghee.

-Ulitmately, to move out of depression we need to affirm our own higher Self and not be overwhelmed by the world that is but an appearance of the senses.
+Ulitmately, to move out of depression we need to affirm our own higher Self and not be overwhelmed by the outer world regardless of its complications.

-It should be beneath your dignity as a Divine soul and immortal consciousness to wallow in depression.
+It should be beneath your dignity as a Divine being and immortal consciousness to wallow in depression.